Introduction of the project

 BorsodChem Zrt. started the implementation of the project called “Energy-efficient and environmentally friendly neutralization and recycling of chemical industry residues”.

 As a result of the project started on 2 May 2016 and finished in 2018, the previous technology with higher environmental impact was replaced by a more environmentally conscious, energy-saving, and efficient process.
 The HUF 2 billion 039 million non-refundable support is from the European Regional Development Fund.

 The main reason for the establishment of the new plant as part of the investment is that chlor-alkali production requires mercury-cathode brine electrolysis technologies to be shut down in December 2017 due to EU regulations.
 Based on this, BorsodChem replaced the mercury-cathode electrolysis plant and built a new plant in accordance with the new requirements, by this we save on electricity, thus lower CO2 emissions, and the use of mercury in chlorine production was eliminated.

-Previously, we used high specific amounts of chemicals and heat to decompose sodium chlorate in chlorine production, which can be reduced significantly with the help of a suitable catalyst.
-This type of technology was not available in the market before, therefore its elaboration called for a research and development (R&D) activity.
-Our researchers have found a solution to reduce contamination by optimizing the previous technological process and developing new procedures, which enables us to operate the system more efficiently and effectively.
+BorsodChem Zrt uses a lot of chemicals and heat for the decomposition of sodium chlorate in chlorine production, the specific amount of which can be expected to be significantly reduced with the use of a suitable catalyst.
+This type of technology and catalyst is not available on the market today, therefore its development requires R&D activities.
+It is the task of researchers to find a solution to reduce pollution by improving the current processes and developing new technological solutions, which is extremely important in order to make the system more efficient.

-The project was implemented within the framework of the Széchenyi 2020 program.
+The project is implemented within the framework of the Széchenyi 2020 program.